DTJF/FBeauty/ReadMe.md

 Installation
 ============

-The program is designed for use in Geany, an FreeBasic-IDE for LINUX and win.
+The program is designed for use in Geany, an FreeBASIC-IDE for LINUX and win.
 As a compiled binary it can be added to Geany as a `sent text` custom command.
 Just go to menu `Edit -> Format -> Send text -> Set Custom Commands` and click in that dialog on `Add` to get a new text